AFTD Pilot Grants

 - Amount of award (USD): $60,000

 Who can apply?

-- AFTD postdoctoral fellows cannot be Pilot Grant PIs, unless confirmation of a faculty appointment that will start by the beginning of the funding period is provided
+- Postdoctoral fellows cannot be Pilot Grant PIs, unless confirmation of a faculty appointment that will start within 3 months of the beginning of the funding period

 Look for the 2022 Pilot Grant RFPs in Fall 2022.

 Timeline: 2022 Pilot Grants (both categories)